kliment-olechnovic/voronota/expansion_lt/resources/texts/pyapi.markdown

 g++ -fPIC -shared -O3 voronotalt_python_wrap.cxx -o _voronotalt_python.so $(python3-config --includes)
 ```

-The files "_voronotalt_python.so" and "voronotalt_python.py" are needed to call Voronota-LT from Python code.

-## Using Python bindings

 When "_voronotalt_python.so" and "voronotalt_python.py" are generated, the "voronotalt_python" module can be made findable by python by adding its directory to the PYTHONPATH environmental variable:

 ```bash
 export PYTHONPATH="${PYTHONPATH}:/path/to/voronota/expansion_lt/swig"
 ```
+## Using Python bindings

-Then Voronota-LT can be used in Python code as in the following example:
+Voronota-LT can be used in Python code as in the following example:

 ```py
 import voronotalt_python as voronotalt